synle/sqlui-native/README.md

 Azure CosmosDB Databases are mapped to sqlui-native Databases.
 And Azure CosmosDB Containers are mapped to sqlui-native Tables.
 We scan the first 5 items to come up with the schema for the columns.

 Tested for Azure CosmosDB (with Core SQL).
 [More information on Azure CosmosDB can be found here](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)

+### Azure Table Storage Limitations

+Azure Table Storage tables are mapped to sqlui-native Tables.
+We scan the first 5 items to come up with the schema for the columns.

 ## Suggestion?